cclute97/C-CNN-MNIST/README.md

 Linear Algebra/Data Science Concepts Utilized:

 1. Vectors/Matrices
-2. Sobel Filter
+2. Sobel Filter (?) - Check on this
-3. Convolution
+3. Convolution/Cross-Correlation
 4. Element-wise multiplication
-5. Same-Padding / Value-Padding
+5. Value-Padding

 How Does It Work?